aligeramy/Chladni-Frequency-Visualizer/README.md

 # Chladni Frequency Visualizer

-A Chladni frequency visualizer using HTML5 Canvas and JavaScript that shows the effect of frequencies on DNA bases.
+This project is a Chladni Frequency Visualizer built with plain HTML/JavaScript.
+It demonstrates the effects of various frequencies on DNA bases and visualizes the corresponding Chladni patterns.
+By adjusting parameters such as frequency, DNA height, amplitude, and damping, users can explore the relationship between sound frequencies and DNA base activation.

-_Note: This is not scientific.
+_Note: This is not scientific AT ALL.
 Its just for relative visualization._

 ![Harmonic Resonance DNA Visualizer](https://github.com/aligeramy/chladni-pattern-visualizer/blob/main/preview.gif)